ahmadmssm/iOS_Bootstrap/README.md

 ## Upcoming features

-2. Date and Time manager.
+1. Date and Time manager.
-3. Push notification manager.
+2. Push notification manager.
-4. Social media manager.
-5. More extensions!
+3. More extensions!
 Please if there is an extension you are constantly using, send a pull request now.

 ## Requirements

 - iOS 9.1+
 - Xcode 9.2+
-- Swift 4.0 +
+- Swift 4.1 +

 ## Installation